 How to Transfer Colleges Successfully and Stay on Track to Graduate

 There are many valid reasons why students choose to transfer colleges at some point in their academic career.
-Whether it’s to advance from community college to a four-year university, to move closer to family, or any other reason, it’s important for students to find the school that’s the right fit for them.
+Whether it’s to advance from community college to a four-year university, to move closer to family, or any other reason, it is important for students to find the school that is the right fit for them.

 Making the decision to continue at a new university requires significant forethought, and figuring out how to transfer colleges can be confusing.
-If you’ve decided that attending another university is the right choice for you, it’s important to plan your transfer process so you can still graduate on time.
-Here’s what you’ll need to do.
+If you have decided that attending another university is the right choice for you, it is important to plan your transfer process so you can still graduate on time.
+Here is what you’ll need to do.

 Pay Attention to Transfer Deadlines

-By planning your transfer with the submission deadline in mind, sending in your documents well before that date, and connecting with an admissions counselor, you’ll not only have a smoother experience but you could potentially increase your chances of being accepted.
+By planning your transfer with the submission deadline in mind, sending in your documents well before that date, and connecting with an admissions representative, you will not only have a smoother experience but you could potentially increase your chances of being accepted.

 Maintain Your Grades